natolambert/continuousprediction/README.md

 ### Predicting reward, section 5.5

 This example uses the file `reward_rank.py`.
 To run this, run `python reward_rank.py envs=cartpole`.
 It is currently not supported for any other environments.

-## Extra files currently not in use:

-When examining the code, one will see a few extra files that represent potential future avenues for research.
-Some of these files are:
-- `lorenz.py`: This was an attempt to model the long term behavior of the lorenz system.
-Results were mixed on this very challenging application.
-- `stable_system.py`: This was used to evaluate how far into the future a trajectory-based model could predict a state-space system, but it was omitted from the paper.